anmalkov/minerkeeper/README.md

 * Restart a miner in case of a crash or if it stopped mining due to any internal errors
 * Automatically restart a miner every X hours
 * Automatically restart a PC every X hours
-* Sending a notification if your rig is offline
+* Send a notification if your rig is offline
 * Adjustable time interval for monitoring of a miner
 * Configurable delay before the restart of a miner, to allow the GPUs to be correctly restarted
+* Monitor the currencies rates and send a notification based on the specified conditions (if rate is more, equals or less than the expected value)
-* Sending a notification and/or restart a miner if the average hashrate is lower than expected during X minutes
+* Send a notification and/or restart a miner if the average hashrate is lower than expected during X minutes
-* Sending a notification if the temperature on any GPU is higher than expected
+* Send a notification if the temperature on any GPU is higher than expected
-* Sending a summary report of your farm every X hours
+* Send a summary report of your farm every X hours
-* Sending all of the notifications to the e-mail address and/or to Telegram Messenger
+* Send all of the notifications to the e-mail address and/or to Telegram Messenger
 * Full Russification of the interface and for all of the notifications
-* Checking and sending a notification if there is a new version of MinerKeeper available
+* Check and send a notification if there is a new version of MinerKeeper available

 ## Version history

+v2.2.0
+* Wait and do not restart a miner immediately, in case of errors, if a miner is not initialized yet just after its start
+* Monitor the currencies rates and send a notification based on the specified conditions (if rate is more, equals or less than the expected value)
+* Send a summary report at 00 minutes of the specified hour, or every day at 00:00 for the daily summary report
+* Show the date and time when a rig was the last time online, in the notification that a rig is offline
+* The summary report has become more compact, to see even more information on the lock screen of your cell phone

 v2.1.0
 * Add monitoring for Claymore's Dual Ethereum+Decred AMD+NVIDIA GPU Miner